Myofunctional Therapy

 Individualized Treatment Plan - Based on the assessment, a tailored treatment plan will be developed.
 This plan focuses on specific exercises and techniques to address the identified issues.
 The personalized plan often includes exercises for tongue placement, strengthening facial muscles, and correcting swallowing patterns.

-Myofunctional Therapy Sessions with a Therapist - Once the tailored treatment plan has been developed, the newly diagnosed patient may need reoccurring sessions with your diagnosing clinician, or a different Myofunctional Therapist depending on the extent of the exercises needed.
+Myofunctional Therapy Sessions with a Speech Language Pathologist- Once the tailored treatment plan has been developed, the newly diagnosed patient may need reoccurring sessions with your diagnosing clinician, or a different Therapist depending on the extent of the exercises needed.
 These sessions may occur up to two times a week, or more if indicated by your therapist.

 Myofunctional Therapy Exercises

-Tongue Positioning Exercises - A core element of myofunctional therapy is retraining the tongue to rest in the correct position - against the roof of the mouth.
-This retraining is crucial for improving speech, reducing snoring, and enhancing overall oral health.
-For children, tongue positioning will help ensure proper dental placement and growth, and can prevent crowding, overbites and other related dental issues.
+Tongue Positioning Exercises - A core element of myofunctional therapy is retraining the tongue to rest in the correct position on the alveolar ridge or against the roof of the mouth.
+This retraining is crucial for improving speech, reducing snoring, decreasing excess saliva and wet lips, and enhancing overall oral health and facial aesthetics.
+For children, tongue positioning will help ensure proper dental placement and jaw growth, and can prevent crowding, overbites and other related dental issues.

 Breathing Retraining - Proper nasal breathing may need to be trained before becoming innate.
 For breathing training, exercises to promote diaphragmatic breathing and reduce mouth breathing may be indicated as a main or supplemental exercise to treat an Orofacial Myofunctional disorder.